You can't keep a good dollar down (but the loonie's another matter)

 As JPMorgan Chase noted, the loonie was hit by two “vulnerabilities” Wednesday, the first being comments from the Bank of Canada, and the second being comments from Wilbur Ross, the nominee for U.S. Commerce Secretary in the Trump administration.

-The loonie is now sitting below 75.5 cents (U.S.), driven down sharply Wednesday after Mr. Poloz said an interest rate cut is still a possibility, and that the recent appreciation in the currency doesn’t bode well for exports.
+The loonie is now sitting just above 75 cents (U.S.), driven down sharply Wednesday after Mr. Poloz said an interest rate cut is still a possibility, and that the recent appreciation in the currency doesn’t bode well for exports.

 Mr. Poloz and his central bank colleagues have been counting on a lower loonie to help juice Canada’s economy by making its exports more competitive.
 Which means cheaper, but there’s much more to it than that.